Christine’s press interviews, video interviews, webinars & panels, and podcast interviews are below. Jump →

-Christine launched OpioidSettlementTracker.com in 2019 as an Open Society Foundations Soros Justice Fellow and Visiting Scholar at the University of Washington School of Law, where she co-authored “The Cure for America’s Opioid Crisis?
+She launched OpioidSettlementTracker.com in 2019 as a Visiting Scholar at the University of Washington School of Law, where she graduated as the Dean’s Medalist and co-authored “The Cure for America’s Opioid Crisis?
 End the War on Drugs” (Harvard Journal of Law & Public Policy).
+She holds a B.A. from Stanford University and is a graduate of the Columbia Publishing Course.

 As featured by: